IIIF/website/source/get-started/index.md

 layout: default
 title: Get Started
 subtitle: >
   Whether you're a developer, researcher, librarian, collection manager, or someone else, your work with digital collections can benefit from IIIF technology and tools.
 permalink: /get-started/
 hero:
   image: "assets/images/heroes/hero-2@3x.webp"
 intro_tabs:
   - label: End User
     content: Whether you're a researcher, an educator, or just someone exploring the possibilities, IIIF makes your life easier when it comes to working with digital collections.
   - label: Developer
     content: As an implementer/developer, you can make digital resources available on the web using IIIF.
 implement_tabs:
   - label: 1.
-Explore the Core APIs
+Explore the core APIs
     content: Image and Presentation are the core APIs most institutions start with.
 Choose to retrieve images with the Image API or the image’s metadata with the Presentation API.
     cards:
       - label: Learn about image viewers